ntvmb/ntvmb.github.io/docs/prs-format/project_rhythm_song/index.md

 ## PRSv1.4

 - New event: `lyric`
-- First supported in: Project Rhythm beta 6
+- First supported in: Project Rhythm v0.6.73
     - Since this is not a special event, separate support did not need to be added for PRSEdit.

 ## PRSv1.3

 - New special events: `ARTIST` and `NAME`
-- First supported in: Project Rhythm beta 5 and PRSEdit v1.1.39
+- First supported in: Project Rhythm v0.5.59 and PRSEdit v1.1.39

 ## PRSv1.2